Scroll to top

 Frequently Asked Questions

-Security in Dhaka’s Gulshan district has been significantly upgraded since the 2016 Holey Artisan Bakery attack.
-Checkpoints, venue security assessments, and increased vigilance are now standard in the expatriate zone.
-The underlying terrorism threat has not disappeared, but the response environment is materially different.
+Security in Dhaka’s Gulshan district has been materially upgraded since the 2016 Holey Artisan Bakery attack: checkpoints, enhanced venue security screening, and increased security force presence are now standard in the expatriate zone.
+The underlying terrorism threat has not been removed, but the security response environment is substantively different from 2016.
 Professional security management is appropriate for all corporate visits.

-Most major international NGOs and development agencies operating in Dhaka maintain organisation-level security protocols including vetted transport, accommodation security requirements, and communication trees.
-Individual staff should be familiar with their organisation’s security plan and should add personal supplementary measures (such as a security driver for personal travel) appropriate to their profile.
+Most major international NGOs and development agencies in Dhaka maintain organisation-level security protocols including vetted transport, accommodation requirements, communication trees, and hartal contingency plans.
+These protocols are generally more mature than corporate travel security for the Bangladesh environment.
+Individual staff visiting Dhaka should be familiar with their organisation’s plan, and supplement with personal security measures – including a vetted driver for personal movement – appropriate to their individual profile.

 Get in Touch